 "During my study, I have done a research internship in New Zealand, at the National Institute for Water and Atmospheric Research (NIVA).
 I was working on bioprospecting interesting microbes from a marine environment.

 Also one of the requirements of my study was that I would do a 3 months internship at a company.
 That led me to Switzerland, for an industrial internship at the company Lonza.
 Here I researched yeast/bacteria fermentation for the production of a medical protein.
 I enjoyed this time in New Zealand and Switzerland a lot, it was a nice challenge to start at a new place and develop myself."

 Could you tell us more about your work experience after your master’s?

 After graduation, I stayed working at Lonza for another half a year on the same project, as it was not finished yet.
 Then I returned to Wageningen to start a PhD at the Bioprocess Engineering department.
 This was a follow up of the work I did in my master’s thesis, on the production of beta-carotene with microalgae.

 I very much enjoyed this PhD and I found out that research, especially applied research, is really what I like.
 After the PhD, I did a short postdoc on developing education material for the chair group.
-From 2011 on, I continued working at the Wageningen University & Research - Food and Biobased Research.
-I was a microalgae researcher here until the end of 2016.”
+I continued working at the Wageningen University & Research - Food and Biobased Research, I was a microalgae researcher here.”

 What is your current job?
 Is this what you always wanted to do?
 "As I was so long in Wageningen and I enjoyed it a lot to live and work in other countries, I was looking for something new.
 A colleague told me they were looking for a microalgae researcher in Bergen, Norway.
 I applied and got the job!
-So in 2017, I moved to Norway.
+So a year later, I moved to Norway.